Dental x-rays, which dentists call radiographs, pertain to the images of the dentists used to assess the health of teeth and associated structures.

 They may also be performed on a regular basis to track or monitor response to treatment.

-How often dental x-rays are needed depends on the patient’s age, history of oral diseases, risk for oral disease, and current oral health status.
+How often dental x-rays are needed depends on the patient’s age, history of oral diseases.
+The risk for oral disease, and current oral health status.

-Children may require dental x-rays more frequent than adults do because their teeth and jaw are still in the process of growth which dentists need to monitor on a regular basis.
+Children may require dental x-rays more frequently than adults do because their teeth and jaw are still in the process of growth which dentists need to monitor on a regular basis.

-To determine if you need dental x-rays, your dentist will first review your medical and dental history and perform comprehensive oral examination.
+To determine if you need dental x-rays.
+Your dentist will first review your medical and dental history and perform a comprehensive oral examination.

 If you are a new patient, x-rays are most likely needed to enable your dentist to assess your current oral health status and get a baseline upon which changes (that will occur later) can be compared to.